How Canadian farmers can go from climate change polluters to a key part of the solution | CBC News

 WATCH: Brent Preston explains how cover crops keeps soil healthy in winter

-Critically, cover crops also allow the land to extract harmful carbon from the atmosphere.
+Critically, cover crops also allow the land to extract carbon from the atmosphere.
 That ability could be a powerful tool in the fight against climate change, which farmers like Preston call a pressing existential threat to Canada's agricultural industry and the health of the planet.

 "We've realized that doing it just on our little farm isn't going to have enough of an impact," Preston said.
 "There are thousands of other farms like ours across the country."